Build a Desktop VM#

 tox -e ansible -- --list-tags

-To run only certain tags, use either:
+To run only certain tags, use:

 tox -e ansible -- --tags tag1,tag2 --skip-tags tag3